 Biotelemetry technology for wildlife and fish monitoring has evolved tremendously since the 1990’s: from moose and reindeer wearing collars with primitive radio transmitters weighing several kilos, to salmon with miniscule bio-sensors, and eagles wearing solar powered GPS-backpacks containing cameras and accelerators.

 This giant leap in monitoring technology has opened up exiting possibilities for researchers.
 But it also produces torrents of data, opening up a gap between the volume of data available and the tools for handling it.

 Based out of the Swedish University of Agricultural Sciences in Umeå they have created the WRAM data management system and e-infrastructure for automatic reception, long-time storage, sharing and analyzing of biotelemetry sensor data from animals.

--20 years ago, when very high frequency (VHF) collars were standard, a field study could require numerous research assistants recording a few positions every week.
+Head of WRAM, Holger Dettki, explains: “20 years ago, when very high frequency (VHF) collars were standard, a field study could require numerous research assistants recording a few positions every week.

 “The cost of tags, sensors and transmission methods has been reduced, and many new biosensors have been developed.
-This gives today’s ecologists a huge opportunity to research an individual animal’s behavior and physiology in the wild, which was not possible before.
+This gives today’s ecologists a huge opportunity to research an individual animal’s behavior and physiology in the wild, which was not possible before.”

 Also, they want to share their data with similar research projects to obtain synergy effects.
 WRAM makes this possible, enabling fish and wildlife researchers and managers to access and analyze similar animal sensor data from different database systems throughout the world in a unified and efficient way using a single web portal.

--I foresee WRAM becoming one of the most important scientific infrastructures for receiving, storing and sharing of biotelemetry sensor data.
+I foresee WRAM becoming one of the most important scientific infrastructures for receiving, storing and sharing of biotelemetry sensor data.
 Big Data is a huge challenge for ecologists, as it will be for many other research areas in the future.

 As this is happening, even more possibilities of synergy between different systems are opening up.
 As an example, WRAM plans to enable researchers to interface with the new Environmental-Data Automated Track Annotation system, developed by WRAMs collaboration partner MoveBank in cooperation with NASA.

 Holger Dettki, head of WRAM, the Umeå Center for Wireless Remote Animal Monitoring

-For more information please contact the contributor/s:
+For more information please contact our contributor(s):